Lea Bridge railway station: Services

 During weekday peak hours, some services run to instead of Bishop's Stortford.
 A limited number of through trains to or from operate in the early morning; one from there through to Herford East on weekdays and one to and a second to Bishop's Stortford on Saturdays.
 One southbound train to Liverpool Street runs on Saturdays in the opposite direction.

-On Sundays, there are 2 tph to Meridian Water and 2 tph to Hertford East, along with 4 tph to Stratford.
+On Sundays, the services to Bishops Stortford run to Hertford East instead.